ICIQ-DMP/eChempad-public-mirror/doc/README_DEVELOPER.md

 6- We can encounter one more error while initializing the app, it goes like:
 `org.postgresql.util.PSQLException: ERROR: duplicate key value violates unique constraint "acl_sid_pkey"` This happens because we manipulate the acl_sid table "from behind" (not programmatically, we attack the raw SQL tables).
 And as such, the first petitions to create an ACL can cause a collision.
-7- After that error we may find another Exception! it goes like this:
-`java.lang.IllegalArgumentException: Transaction must be running`, but only happens twice the first time that a valid ACL is requested.
-In the next petitions, the ACL service will answer correctly.
+Rerun app and it should be working.
+In the next run, the ACL service will answer correctly.

 ## IDE integration
 Open the project by calling the binary `ideau` with the same working directory as teh repository.